 It is very common for people to be afraid to go to the dentist.
-There’s a very innate fear in this sort of medical treatment, and that uneasiness can only grow when it comes to elective procedures such as cosmetic ones.
-However, there are ways to ease people’s concerns and that is what dental sedation can help you with.
-Dr. Anthony Mobasser is an experienced Los Angeles sedation dentist.
-He has helped countless patients overcome their dental anxiety and get the care they need without the stress.
-Here, we’ll discuss the different forms of dental sedation and the ways in which they each can help a patient sitting on the dentist’s chair.
+There’s a very innate fear in this medical treatment, and that uneasiness can only grow when it comes to elective procedures such as cosmetic ones.
+However, there are ways to ease people’s concerns, which is what dental sedation can help you with.
+Dr. Anthony Mobasser is an experienced Los Angeles sedation dentist who has helped countless patients overcome their dental anxiety and get the care they need without stress.
+Here, we’ll discuss the different forms of dental sedation and how they can help a patient sitting on the dentist’s chair.

 What is Sedation Dentistry?

-Sedation dentistry refers to the use of medication that helps the patients relax during a dental procedure.
-This doesn’t mean that the patient is asleep, as some people might think.
-There is a difference, after all, between sedation and general anesthesia, the latter of which a Los Angeles sedation dentist will rarely have to use.
+Sedation dentistry uses medication that helps the patients relax during a dental procedure.
+This doesn’t mean that the patient is asleep, as some might think.
+After all, there is a difference between sedation and general anesthesia, the latter of which a Los Angeles sedation dentist will rarely have to use.
 So, if you’re not asleep, what does the sedation do?
-Let’s go over the kinds of dental sedation we use at our office.
+Let’s review the kinds of dental sedation we use at our office.

 What Kinds of Dental Sedation Are Used?

 The most common methods of sedation used in dentistry are the following: